artiepolanco/flights/README.md

 ### Installation

  No installation required.
-Just click [here](https://fast-hollows-54235.herokuapp.com/) to view my version.
+Just click [here](https://fast-hollows-54235.herokuapp.com/) to view my version of the mockup on Heroku.